isfopo/windchimes/README.md

 ### Feature List

-- Customizible, save-able and share-able sets of chimes
+- Customizable, save-able and share-able sets of chimes
     - User can choose from predetermined scales
-    - User can choose notes to create their own scale by adding note indiviually
+    - User can choose notes to create their own scale by adding note individually
     - User can save their scales with name and share them using URL
     - User can choose between multiple timbres ( metal, wood, synth, etc. )

 - Chimes ring more or less rapidly based off the current windspeed in the location of device
     - Under the hood, it gets the user location
-    - Uses OpenWeatherMap to get curent windspeed
+    - Uses OpenWeatherMap to get current windspeed
     - A higher windspeed will cause the chines to ring more rapidly
     - Mouse over will also ring chimes